lnalborczyk/phd_thesis/docs/02-chap2.md

 Bayes factors are often said to have desirable asymptotic (when the number of observations is very large) properties.
 Indeed, they are *consistent* for model identification.
 It means that if a *true* statistical model is in the set of models that are compared, using a BF will usually lead to selecting this *true* model with a probability approaching 1 with increasing sample size.
 Whereas this seems as an appealing property or not depends on the underlying statistical philosophy.
 Indeed, one could question whether it is sensible to assume a "true model" (an oxymoron) in real life, especially in the social sciences [e.g.,@burnham_model_2002;@burnham_multimodel_2004].
 As @findley_unbiasedness_1985 notes: *"[...] consistency can be an undesirable property in the context of selecting a model"*.
 A more realistic question is then not to look for the *true* model, but for the *best* model from some practical purpose.

 The usefulness of information criteria comes from them being approximations of the *out-of-sample deviance* of a model (see Box \ref{IC}).
-In the current PhD work, we used generalisations of the AIC (especially the WAIC and LOOIC) that also approximate the out-of-sample deviance and as such give an indication of how good/bad a model is to predict future (i.e., non-observed) data.
+In the present PhD work, we used generalisations of the AIC (especially the WAIC and LOOIC) that also approximate the out-of-sample deviance and as such give an indication of how good/bad a model is to predict future (i.e., non-observed) data.

 \vspace{2mm}